Background pattern

 Warnings and precautions

-• if you have ever had tuberculosis or have been in close contact with someone who has or has had tuberculosis.
+• if you have ever had tuberculosisor if you have been in close contact with someone who has or has had tuberculosis.
 Your doctor may perform tests to see if you have tuberculosis.

 • if you are a male and wish to have children.
-As it cannot be ruled out that Leflunomide ratiopharm may pass into the semen, reliable contraceptive methods should be used during treatment with Leflunomide ratiopharm.
+Since it cannot be excluded that Leflunomide ratiopharm passes into semen, reliable contraceptive methods should be used during treatment with Leflunomide ratiopharm.

-Males who wish to have children should contact their doctor, who may advise them to interrupt treatment with Leflunomide ratiopharm, take certain medications to quickly and sufficiently remove Leflunomide ratiopharm from their body.
-In this case, blood tests will be necessary to ensure that Leflunomide ratiopharm has been removed sufficiently from their body, and then they should wait at least 3 months before attempting to have children.
+Males who wish to have children should contact their doctor, who may advise them to stop treatment with Leflunomide ratiopharm, take certain medications to quickly and sufficiently eliminate Leflunomide ratiopharm from their body.
+In this case, a blood test will be necessary to ensure that Leflunomide ratiopharm has been sufficiently eliminated from their body, and then they should wait at least another 3 months before trying to have children.

-• if a specific blood test (calcium level) is planned.
+• if you are scheduled to have a specific blood test (calcium level).
 A false decrease in calcium levels may be detected.

-Occasionally, Leflunomide ratiopharm may cause some problems in the blood, liver, lungs, or nerves in the arms or legs.
-It may also cause some severe allergic reactions (including drug rash with eosinophilia and systemic symptoms [DRESS syndrome]), or increase the risk of a severe infection.
-For more information on these adverse effects, see section 4 (Possible side effects).
+Occasionally, Leflunomide ratiopharm may cause some problems in the blood, liver, lungs, or nerves of the arms or legs.
+It may also cause some severe allergic reactions (including drug rash with eosinophilia and systemic symptoms [DRESS syndrome]) or increase the risk of serious infections.
+For more information on these side effects, see section 4 (Possible side effects).

-Your doctor will perform regular blood tests, before and during treatment with Leflunomide ratiopharm, to monitor blood cells and the liver.
-Your doctor should also regularly check your blood pressure as Leflunomide ratiopharm may cause an increase in blood pressure.
+Your doctor will perform blood testsat regular intervals, before and during treatment with Leflunomide ratiopharm, to monitor blood cells and liver function.
+Your doctor should also regularly check your blood pressure, as Leflunomide ratiopharm may cause an increase in blood pressure.

 Consult your doctor if you experience chronic diarrhea of unknown origin.
 You may need to undergo additional tests to establish a differential diagnosis.